Burnsedia/burnsedia.github.io/src/content/blog/Godot-for-Python-Programers.md

 def foo(bar):
     pass
 ```
-were as in Gdscript you declare functions in with the "func" keyword
+Were as in Gdscript you declare functions in with the "func" keyword.

 ```gdscript